equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

 The Anthos variables include `anthos_version`  and the `anthos_user_cluster_name`.

-Here is a quick command plus sample values to start file for you:
+Here is a quick command plus sample values to start file for you (make sure you adjust the variables to match your environment, pay specail attention that the `vcenter_iso_name` matches whats in your bucket):
 ```bash
 cat <<EOF >terraform.tfvars
 auth_token = "cefa5c94-e8ee-4577-bff8-1d1edca93ed8"